voxeet/hackathon-quick-start/UTSGamesJam2023/UTSGamesJam23.md

 ## Dolbyio Prize Requirements and Event Logistics

-**Prizes:** Prizes will be given in a variety of audio-related categories, recognising great games and other quirky achievements (sponsored by Dolby Australia).
-Please note, prizes will be awarded to to UTS Students only.
+**Prizes:** Prizes will be given in a variety of audio-related categories, recognizing great games and other quirky achievements (sponsored by Dolby Australia).
+Please note, prizes will be awarded to UTS Students only.

 **Theme:** Core topics will be provided on the day of the Game Jam for teams to design and build their game around.
 This ensures that all teams come to event with a blank canvas, ready to collaborate on any creative design ideas that are inspired by the themes of the day.

->Theme will be added here once announced
+>Build a game experience driven by player-to-player communication where communication is core to gameplay.

-**Team Sizes:** There is no minimum or maximum team size, however we recommend teams of 2-5 people.
+**Team Sizes:** There is no minimum or maximum team size, however, we recommend teams of 2-5 people.
 You can come with a pre-made team but there will also be time to form new teams and recruit new team members on the first day.
 This is a chance to work with people you usually wouldn’t get the chance to, so make the most of it and get to know others at the event.

 **Community Writing Program :pencil2:**